logo

 What is the difference between a school psychology degree and a child psychology degree?

 A school psychology degree prepares graduates to become professionals who are qualified to bridge psychology and education to address issues related to school, but not limited to children.
-The breadth of a school psychologist’s work includes not only interacting with children, but also with educators, administrators, and parents and families.
+The breadth of a school psychologist’s work includes not only interacting with children, but also with educators, administrators, parents, and families.
 A child psychology degree prepares graduates to become doctoral-level clinical psychologists specializing in children, with a focus more on the child than the school environment.

 Does the APA accredit master’s in school psychology programs?